All You Need To Know Before Your Winter Trip To Tromsø, Norway

 NOTE:

 Some people think about renting a car in Tromso and driving all the way to Nordkapp!
 But remember, it’s at least a 10-hour drive from Tromso to Nordkapp on a good summer day.
 Also, the road to North Cape is in a special condition during winter.
-It’s officially closed, but there is a convoy driving, so you can’t go on your own during this rough part in winter.
+It’s officially closed, but there is a convoy driving, so you can’t go on your own during this rough part of winter.

 One of the top attractions in Tromsø during the winter months is the Northern Lights (Aurora Borealis).
 The city is one of the best places in the world to see the Northern Lights, and the winter months offer some of the best viewing conditions.